Package-oriented guide to T’s standard library.

 String

 path_ext(path)Get the file extension (including the dot).
-Returns null
+Returns NA

 if no extension is found.